phkphk007/my2-P/README.md

 ## Sayings By Scientists

-> “It is strange that only extraordinary man-made the discoveries twitch later appear so easy and simple.” – George C. Lichtenberg.
+> “It is strange that only extraordinary man-made the discoveries twitch later appear so easy and simple.” – *George C. Lichtenberg*.

 > “Art is the tree of life.
-Science is the tree of death.” – William Blake
+Science is the tree of death.” – *William Blake*

 > “Rockets are cool.
-There’s no getting around that.” – Elon Musk
+There’s no getting around that.” – *Elon Musk*

 ***